Tanvi166/trendhive/README.md

 TrendHive provides a simple yet powerful way to analyze product pricing trends in real time.
 With live scraping, structured storage, and clear visual insights, the platform helps users make informed decisions while shopping online.
-📧 Contact

-For queries or suggestions, please create an issue on the GitHub repository.